Gelianthus/rpg-game/README.md

   Compensation for how good the Easter Egg mechanic is.

 ### _Don't like these changes?
-Check out the original version in [freeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/)_
+The original is also available to play.
+Link is in the description in the homepage._

 ## <span id="how-to-play">HOW TO PLAY</span>